Skip to main content

 Take it from Spotify: looking back at the last 12 months is a good way to tell a heartwarming and nostalgic story about what the year meant for you and your customers.

-New Year’s resolutions are a classic.
 People love setting goals for themselves at the start of the year.
-It’s a great opportunity to align with your audience’s ambitions and position your brand as a trusted resource and authority on their path to achieving their goals.
+It’s a great opportunity to align with your audience’s ambitions and collect customer data that can help you serve them better next year—a win-win.

-For a fitness brand, it’s an easy win: create a campaign around healthier living and use customer stories to show how your products fit in.
-Or, do what workout supplement brand Naked Nutrition did and simply explain to your audience how to set, track, and attain their goals.
+• For a fitness brand, it’s an easy win: create a campaign around healthier living and use customer stories to show how your products fit in.

 Source: Milled